julienhouyet/42-so_long/README.md

 $ ./so_long assets/maps/03.ber
 ```

-For clean the objects files :
+To wipes all object files :

 ```
 $ make clean
 ```

-For clean the project
+To delete so_long and all object files

 ```
 $ make fclean